 We have trained all of guides to treat each animal we see with care.
 This sometimes means just looking at them.
 If they do touch buy ambien hong kong them, they wear gloves so as not to harm the animal with our oils.

 We Encourage Sustainable Fishing

 Serendipity Charters was a supporter and organizer of a petition to stop destructive shrimping practices in our area.
 We also encourage our guests to book with responsible fishing operators that only keep full grow fish that are not endangered.

 Beach Clean Ups

-plastic is polluting our planet.
-When we can we participate in locally organized beach cleans ups, that remove a small fraction of plastic from our seas, but it feels so good. 🙂
+Plastic is polluting our planet.
+When we can, we participate in locally organized beach clean-ups that unfortunately only remove a small fraction of plastic from our seas, but it feels so good to do our part 🙂

 Our Commitment to Our Community